mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 #### Compromise of AEAD Keys

-In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application message or a Group Operation message.
+In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
 Compromise of these keys allows the attacker to decrypt the specific message encrypted with that key but no other; because the AEAD keys are derived from the Ratchet Secret, it cannot generate the next Ratchet Secret and hence not the next AEAD